spiral/docs/docs/en/basics/cache.md

 ## Usage

-The Spiral Framework's cache component allows you to work with the cache using two interfaces:
+Spiral's cache component allows you to work with the cache using two interfaces:
 `Psr\SimpleCache\CacheInterface` and `Spiral\Cache\CacheStorageProviderInterface`.

 > **See more**